 Examples are the main way that I learned about Tkinter and how to write code for building GUI’s .
 Unfortunately, it is hard to find examples.
 Grayson’s book has been an immense help over the years and more recently the pyttk-samples distributed by Guilherme Polo have helped greatly.
 The official Tcl documentation is pretty much limited to man pages which are of minor assistance in getting started with Tkinter.
 The tutorial on the Tcl Developers site only recently included Python code.
 Much experimentation was required before I was able to see a paned window on my screen or a scrolled directory.
-There are several interesting examples in the examples subdirectory, a directory browser and vrex.
-In addition there is complex, which is kind of a gee whiz example.
+There are several interesting examples in the examples subdirectory.

 In the past I have used a number of regular expressions in Python and used to great advantage Visual Regexp in composing and testing those regular expressions and thought that rewriting the program in Python would be interesting because